Centrio Mall

-Centrio Mall is an integrated mixed-use complex composed of a shopping mall, a hotel, a BPO/office building and a condominium tower located along Captain Vicente Roa St. and corner Corrales and Claro M. Recto Avenues, Cagayan de Oro, Philippines.
+Ayala Malls Centrio, also known as Centrio Mall, is an integrated mixed-use complex composed of a shopping mall, a hotel, a BPO/office building and a condominium tower located along Captain Vicente Roa St. and corner Corrales and Claro M. Recto Avenues, Cagayan de Oro, Philippines.

-Following the concept of "shop, dine, live, work, and play", Centrio Mall occupies 3.7 hectares in the city's central business district.
+Following the concept of "shop, dine, live, work, and play", Ayala Malls Centrio occupies 3.7 hectares in the city's central business district.
 It is also across the road from Gaisano City Mall and one block away from SM CDO Downtown, as well as Limketkai Center.

-Centrio Mall is owned by the Ayala Corporation and has an estimated cost of ₱5 billion.
+Ayala Malls Centrio is owned by the Ayala Corporation and has an estimated cost of ₱5 billion.

 Centrio Mall

 The three-level mall (excluding the basement level that serves as a parking space) has a gross floor area of 64,000 sqm and 44,000 sqm for a gross leasable area.

 During the construction period, Ayala executives decided to preserve two old acacia trees, which are believed to be 60 years old.
 The mall's alfresco area was built around the two large trees, which became the foundation of its mini-park called Centrio Mall Garden.

 The mall's major anchor stores are Rustan's Fresh, and a two-level Robinsons Department Store.
 The mall is also the location of the Department of Foreign Affairs Consular Office Cagayan de Oro, a passport office serving the Northern Mindanao region which opened at the third level in June 2014.

 Home of more than 300 tenants composed of local, national and international brands of stores, boutiques, clinics, service centers and restaurants, the mall opened on November 9, 2012.
 It has four cinemas.

 Today, Centrio Mall since its opening is becoming a venue, mostly of local trade fairs, fashion shows, exhibitions, concerts and other events being held either in activity center, which can accommodate more than 300 people, or in the garden.